An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: ALE movement through variational minimization

-From these observations, we see that the ratio $a_\vartheta/a_{x\xi}=0.1$ produces a balanced filter that smoothens grid-scale noise while also resolving the medium-sized motions.
+This analysis suggests that the ratio $a_\vartheta/a_{x\xi}=0.1$ produces a balanced filter that smoothens grid-scale noise while also resolving the medium-sized motions.
 Values larger than this bias the solver toward Lagrangian dynamics and should be chosen carefully depending on the application.
-Ratios below $ 0.1 $ further suppress Lagrangian motion and are advisable in the case where rapid vertical mass transfer is essential, such as during wave breaking and overturning (see §\ref{sec:results}).
+Ratios below $ 0.1 $ further suppress Lagrangian motion and are advisable in the case where rapid vertical mass transfer is essential, such as during wave breaking and overturning (see \S\ref{sec:results}).